 Does My Silica Gel Need To Dry More?

-When exposed to humid air for an extended period of time, Silica Gel adsorbs moisture.
-The microscopic pores in Silica Gel become saturated with water when exposed to humid air.
+When exposed to humid air for an extended period of time, silica gel adsorbs moisture.
+The microscopic pores in beads become saturated with water when exposed to humid air.
 If your camera case is not airtight, more moisture will continue to enter, until the air becomes uniformly humid.
 This will again pose a risk of lens fungus.

 To avoid saturating your silica gel with moisture, you should keep your cameras and lenses in an airtight box when in long-term storage.

-Drying out your Silica Gel on a regular basis allows you to keep your camera equipment safe from fungal growth, by keeping moisture at bay, and keeping the relative humidity low.
+Drying out your silica gel beads on a regular basis allows you to keep your camera equipment safe from fungal growth, by keeping moisture at bay, and keeping the relative humidity low.

 How Many Times Can Silica Gel Be Reused?

-Silica Gel can be reused up to 500 times or more.
-This makes it an eco-friendly option.
-Silica Gel’s efficiency decreases after 100 uses, but it still remains quite efficient at removing moisture from the air almost indefinitely.
+Silica gel can be reused up to 500 times or more.
+This makes it an eco-friendly option. silica gel’s efficiency decreases after about 100 uses, but it still remains quite efficient at removing moisture from the air almost indefinitely.
 One should remember not to overheat it, or its internal structure will be destroyed.

 Drying Silica Gel Using a Microwave – Don’t!

 Silica Gel adsorbs water vapor into microscopic pores in its structure.
-Microwave ovens can not regulate the temperature of the materials in them as well as convection ovens, resulting in spikes of high-temperature steam which shatters the porous structure of Silica Gel.
-When we tried using a microwave oven, the Silica Gel became white and cloudy.
+Microwave ovens can not regulate the temperature of the materials in them as well as convection ovens, resulting in spikes of high-temperature steam which shatters the porous structure of gilica gel.
+When we tried using a microwave oven, the translucent silica gel beads became white and cloudy.

 For best results, we suggest using low heat in a conventional convection oven for a longer period of time, as mentioned earlier.